Morpho-lang/morpho/README.md

 Code in this repository builds morpho as a shared library.
 Morpho also requires two subsidiary programs, a [terminal app](https://github.com/Morpho-lang/morpho-cli), and a [viewer application](https://github.com/Morpho-lang/morpho-morphoview).

 For this release, morpho can be installed on all supported platforms using the homebrew package manager.
 Alternatively, the program can be installed from source as described below.
 We are continuously working on improving morpho installation, and hope to provide additional mechanisms for installation in upcoming releases.

+Morpho packages to extend the program's capability can be downloaded, installed and distributed via the associated [morphopm](https://github.com/Morpho-lang/morpho-morphopm) package manager.

 ### Installation with homebrew